 A: It is possible to complete in 3 to 4 semesters, but recommended to complete in 4.
 The certificates are primarily designed for those individuals who already have advanced degrees and are interested in furthering their Human Services skills.
 It is imperative to seek advisement from the Program Chair for course sequence to complete as quickly as possible.
 Please note this timeframe does not apply to students that have a degree in an unrelated field and will need to take additional courses.
 The timeframe for those students varies depending on how many additional classes they may need to take.

 Q: Where do I do my internships?

-A: Once all requirements have been met, the student will meet with the Program Chair to discuss the agency that might best suit the student’s interests, strengths and schedule.
+A: Once , the student will meet with the Program Chair to discuss the agency that might best suit the student’s interests, strengths and schedule.

 Q: Do you offer any classes online?

 A: Currently there is only one class on line, the HSE 225 (Crisis Intervention).
 However, please consider that our classes are very interactive and often have experiential aspects to them, thus may not be conducive to online instruction.
 Many of the general education classes are offered online.

 Q: Do you offer any classes in the summer?

 A: No. However, some of the general education hours are offered during the summer.

 Q: Which campuses do you offer classes at?